Azure/bicep-types-az/generated/containerservice/microsoft.containerservice/2023-01-01/types.md

 ### Properties
 * **dnsServiceIP**: string: An IP address assigned to the Kubernetes DNS service.
 It must be within the Kubernetes service address range specified in serviceCidr.
 * **dockerBridgeCidr**: string: A CIDR notation IP range assigned to the Docker bridge network.
 It must not overlap with any Subnet IP ranges or the Kubernetes service address range.
-* **ebpfDataplane**: 'cilium' | string: The eBPF dataplane used for building the Kubernetes network.
 * **ipFamilies**: 'IPv4' | 'IPv6' | string[]: IP families are used to determine single-stack or dual-stack clusters.
 For single-stack, the expected value is IPv4.
 For dual-stack, the expected values are IPv4 and IPv6.
-* **kubeProxyConfig**: [ContainerServiceNetworkProfileKubeProxyConfig](#containerservicenetworkprofilekubeproxyconfig): Holds configuration customizations for kube-proxy.
-Any values not defined will use the kube-proxy defaulting behavior.
-See https://v<version>.docs.kubernetes.io/docs/reference/command-line-tools-reference/kube-proxy/ where <version> is represented by a <major version>-<minor version> string.
-Kubernetes version 1.23 would be '1-23'.
 * **loadBalancerProfile**: [ManagedClusterLoadBalancerProfile](#managedclusterloadbalancerprofile): Profile of the cluster load balancer.
 * **loadBalancerSku**: 'basic' | 'standard' | string: The default is 'standard'.
 See [Azure Load Balancer SKUs](https://docs.microsoft.com/azure/load-balancer/skus) for more information about the differences between load balancer SKUs.
 * **natGatewayProfile**: [ManagedClusterNATGatewayProfile](#managedclusternatgatewayprofile): Profile of the cluster NAT gateway.
 * **networkMode**: 'bridge' | 'transparent' | string: This cannot be specified if networkPlugin is anything other than 'azure'.
 * **networkPlugin**: 'azure' | 'kubenet' | 'none' | string: Network plugin used for building the Kubernetes network.
-* **networkPluginMode**: 'Overlay' | string: Network plugin mode used for building the Kubernetes network.
 * **networkPolicy**: 'azure' | 'calico' | string: Network policy used for building the Kubernetes network.
 * **outboundType**: 'loadBalancer' | 'managedNATGateway' | 'userAssignedNATGateway' | 'userDefinedRouting' | string: This can only be set at cluster creation time and cannot be changed later.
 For more information see [egress outbound type](https://docs.microsoft.com/azure/aks/egress-outboundtype).
 * **podCidr**: string: A CIDR notation IP range from which to assign pod IPs when kubenet is used.
 * **podCidrs**: string[]: One IPv4 CIDR is expected for single-stack networking.
 Two CIDRs, one for each IP family (IPv4/IPv6), is expected for dual-stack networking.
 * **serviceCidr**: string: A CIDR notation IP range from which to assign service cluster IPs.
 It must not overlap with any Subnet IP ranges.
 * **serviceCidrs**: string[]: One IPv4 CIDR is expected for single-stack networking.
 Two CIDRs, one for each IP family (IPv4/IPv6), is expected for dual-stack networking.
 They must not overlap with any Subnet IP ranges.

-## ContainerServiceNetworkProfileKubeProxyConfig
-### Properties
-* **enabled**: bool: Whether to enable on kube-proxy on the cluster (if no 'kubeProxyConfig' exists, kube-proxy is enabled in AKS by default without these customizations).
-* **ipvsConfig**: [ContainerServiceNetworkProfileKubeProxyConfigIpvsConfig](#containerservicenetworkprofilekubeproxyconfigipvsconfig): Holds configuration customizations for IPVS.
-May only be specified if 'mode' is set to 'IPVS'.
-* **mode**: 'IPTABLES' | 'IPVS' | string: Specify which proxy mode to use ('IPTABLES' or 'IPVS')

-## ContainerServiceNetworkProfileKubeProxyConfigIpvsConfig
-### Properties
-* **scheduler**: 'LeastConnection' | 'RoundRobin' | string: IPVS scheduler, for more information please see http://www.linuxvirtualserver.org/docs/scheduling.html.
-* **tcpFinTimeoutSeconds**: int: The timeout value used for IPVS TCP sessions after receiving a FIN in seconds.
-Must be a positive integer value.
-* **tcpTimeoutSeconds**: int: The timeout value used for idle IPVS TCP sessions in seconds.
-Must be a positive integer value.
-* **udpTimeoutSeconds**: int: The timeout value used for IPVS UDP packets in seconds.
-Must be a positive integer value.

 ## ContainerServiceSshConfiguration
 ### Properties